awesomebrownies/cyberdeck/journal.md

 The larger board did not fit at all, and unfortunately I just didn't have the filament to keep going with that part.

+Log-21: 5 hours of 3d print revisions (printed with different support structures for the controllers)

 ## August 11th